Best AI Agents for Marketing Agencies in 2025

 The API Challenge

-Most AI agents rely on APIs to connect to marketing platforms, CRMs, and analytics tools.
-For agencies, the proliferation of APIs leads to “integration fatigue”: fragile connectors, rate limits, and ever-shifting endpoints.
+Most AI marketing tools rely on APIs to connect to marketing platforms, CRMs, and analytics platforms.
+For marketing teams, the proliferation of APIs leads to "integration fatigue": fragile connectors, rate limits, and ever-shifting endpoints.

 Toward Unified Workspaces